AzalDevX/orbit-of-imagination/README.md

 1. Clone this repository: `git clone https://github.com/AzalDevX/orbit-of-imagination.git`.
 2. Customize the configuration and colors files to your preferences.
-3. Add your projects and content as needed.
-4. Deploy your portfolio on a web server or hosting platform.
+3. Deploy your portfolio on a web server or hosting platform.

 ## Live Example